|What are these codes?

 number to the store's POS system and use the right part to

-indicate the price of the item.
+indicate the price or weight of the item, depending on local usage.

 Will the UPC or EAN code indicate the country where the